A Gaussian Perspective for Distributional Discrepancy in Generative Diffusion Models: Terminal Distribution Analysis under Gaussian Source

-Since the higher-order terms vanish faster as $N \to \infty$, minimizing the KL divergence at a fixed $N$ asymptotically boils down to minimizing the coefficient of the leading $1/N^2$ term.
-This yields the following objective functional subject to corresponding boundary conditions:
+that is, $\hat{p}_{G,0}$ converges to $q_{G,0}$ in distribution.
+This implies that the reverse sampling process~\eqref{eq:ddim} is asymptotically consistent, perfectly reconstructing the exact source distribution, which is in accordance with classical diffusion theory~\cite{anderson1982reverse}. \end{corollary}

-\begin{remark}[Convergence and Consistency] From \eqref{eq:KL_E1_ell}, we observe that the KL divergence scales as $\mathcal{O}(1/N^2)$.
-As $N\to\infty$, the eigenvalue mismatch vanishes (i.e., $m_\ell/n_\ell \to 1$), leading to $D_{\mathrm{KL}}(p(\hat{\mathbf{x}}_{t_0})\|q(\mathbf{x}_{t_0}))\to 0$.
-This verifies that the reverse sampling process in~\eqref{eq:ddim} is asymptotically consistent, recovering the exact source distribution in the continuous-time limit, in accordance with the classical theory well known for DMs (see, e.g.,~\cite{anderson1982reverse}). \end{remark}
+Consequently, it becomes evident that the generation quality for any finite number of sampling steps $N$ is dominated exclusively by the magnitude of each coefficient $E_\ell$.
+To systematically investigate how the noise schedule impacts the reverse sampling dynamics and to minimize this cumulative discretization error, we formulate the following variational optimization problem, hereafter referred to as the variational noise schedule (VNS) problem: